The Princess of Wales channels Princess Diana's style in red houndstooth coat

-Kate attended Principality Stadium in Cardiff, Wales, to meet the teams and watch the action alongside her husband, Prince William.
+The Princess of Wales attended Principality Stadium in Cardiff, Wales, to meet the teams and watch the action alongside Prince William.

-For the visit, she opted to rewear a classic houndstooth coat in red and white by Catherine Walker, which nodded to the colours of the flags for both England and Wales.
+For the visit, Kate opted to rewear a classic houndstooth coat in red and white by Catherine Walker, which nodded to the colours of the flags for both England and Wales.

-As well as subtly showing support for both teams, Kate's look notably channelled Princess Diana's style.
+As well as her subtly showing support for both teams, Kate's look notably channelled Princess Diana's style.

-The late royal remains a style icon today and, for the then baby Princess Eugenie's christening in 1990, Princess Diana wore a similar red houndstooth jacket by Moschino.
+The late Princess remains a style icon today and, for the then baby Princess Eugenie's christening in 1990, Princess Diana wore a similar red houndstooth jacket by Moschino.

-A fan of rewearing outfits, Princess Diana wore the look again the following year for a trip to Toronto.
+A fan of rewearing outfits just like the present Princess of Wales, Princess Diana wore the look again the following year for a trip to Toronto.